jhill1/SEPwC.github.io/_sources/How_a_computer_works.rst.txt

 .. [#] From: https://www.cs.virginia.edu/~evans/cs216/guides/x86.html

 Fortunately, things have moved on and we can write code in `higher level languages`.
-These come in two broad types: `compiled` and `interpretated`.
+These come in two broad types: `compiled` and `interpreted`.
 Compiled languages go through a two-step process to be turned into a programme.
 Interpreted languages do not, and can be run (executed) immediately